SS Mobile Achieves Landmark Success with Big Freedom Sale 1 Pe 4 Offer, Recording 50 Crores Sales - www.lokmattimes.com

 SS Mobile Achieves Landmark Success with Big Freedom Sale 1 Pe 4 Offer, Recording 50 Crores Sales

-Mumbai (Maharashtra) [India], August 23: SS Mobile, India's 5th largest mobile retail company in Maharashtra, Goa, Karnataka, is excited ...
+PNN Mumbai (Maharashtra) [India], August 29: SS Mobile, India's 5th largest mobile retail company in Maharashtra, Goa, Karnataka is ...

-Mumbai (Maharashtra) [India], August 23: SS Mobile, India's 5th largest mobile retail company in Maharashtra, Goa, Karnataka, is excited to announce the remarkable success of its SS Mobile Big Freedom Sale 1 Pe 4 Offer, which offered customers unbeatable deals and an exclusive offer that included four benefits in a Big Freedom Sale, in celebration of the 78th Independence Day.
+Mumbai (Maharashtra) [India], August 29: SS Mobile, India's 5th largest mobile retail company in Maharashtra, Goa, Karnataka is excited to announce the remarkable success of its SS Mobile Big Freedom Sale 1 Pe 4 Offer which offered customers unbeatable deals and an exclusive offer that included four benefits in a Big Freedom Sale, in celebration of the 78th Independence Day.
 This milestone event saw SS Mobile welcome 30,000 new customers, bringing the total number of customers in the SS Family to 61 Lakhs+.
-The company also achieved over 50 crores in sales in the Big Freedom Sale offer, marking a significant achievement in its journey.
+The company also achieved over 50 crores sales in Big Freedom Sale offer, marking a significant achievement in its journey.

-SS Mobile’s Big Freedom Sale 1 Pe 4 offers are unbeatable deals, with an exclusive offer where customers enjoyed four benefits on a single purchase: Paytm vouchers of ₹11,000, smart gifts worth ₹2,999, an exclusive 2-year warranty on smartphones, and cashback offers of up to ₹8,000 on select bank cards.
-IPhone buyers received additional exclusive benefits of up to ₹17,000, making it one of the most popular offers of the event.
+SS Mobile's Big Freedom Sale 1 Pe 4 offers are unbeatable deals, with an exclusive offer where customers enjoyed four benefits on a single purchase: Paytm vouchers of Rs11,000, smart gifts worth Rs2,999, an exclusive 2-year warranty on smartphones, and cashback offers of up to Rs8,000 on select bank cards.
+IPhone buyers received additional exclusive benefits of up to Rs17,000, making it one of the most popular offers of the event.

 About SS Mobile: